ai-labs-team/casium/README.md

 });
 ```

 We've created a new message, `SetCounter`, to handle our new event.
 You'll also notice that the updater for `SetCounter` looks a bit different from the ones before.
 In addition to being typed objects, messages hold _data_, either from the view, or from _commands_ (we'll get to that later).
-In the previous examples, our messages didn't use any data — we just took in the existing model (destructured it), and returned a new model.
+In the previous examples, none of the messages used data&mdash;we just took in the existing model, destructured it to the value(s) we cared about, and returned a new model.

-Updaters receive message data as their second parameter, and we can [destructure](http://2ality.com/2015/01/es6-destructuring.html) the part we care about, use it to calculate a new model object, and return it.
+Updaters receive message data as their second parameter, and we can likewise [destructure](http://2ality.com/2015/01/es6-destructuring.html) the part we care about, use it to calculate a new model, and return said model.

 By default, messages emitted from DOM events will have `value` and `checked` properties, which will match the properties of the element emitting the event, for convenience purposes.